Summation and the Poisson formula: Groups acting on sets

 for all $a\in\Q\units, b\in\Q$.
 Taking $a=-1,b=0$ we see that $\Sigma_{\Q}h=0$.
 Taking $a=1,b=1$ we see that the sum of the series $x\mapsto h(x+1)-h(x)$ , indexed by $x\in\Q$ is zero, which contradicts the fact that this sum is 2!

 For $m=1,k=2$, the function $f(x,y)=x/(x^2+y^2)$ has already occurred in the counterexample given in the proof of \ref{special}(2). \end{ex}

 \textbf{Acknowledgments}.
 The author thanks David Mumford for introducing him to the space $\smdouble$ in a beautiful course of lectures in 1979.
-He also thanks C.Kenig, J.Lagarias, W.Li, S.Miller, R.Narasimhan, W.Schlag, W.Schmid and D. Thakur for useful comments and assistance with references.
+He also thanks C.Kenig, J.Lagarias, W.Li, S.Miller, R.Narasimhan, W.Schlag, W.Schmid and D. Thakur for useful comments and assistance with references. \\The author also expresses his profound gratitude to the reviewer for going through the paper carefully and making several recommendations to improve its readability.